APLMOOC/APLMOOC/docs/course/ch5/read.md

                     ∧
         ```

-        What the previous code attempts to do is catenate each element of the left array, 'r' and 'e', with the right array, but the lengths clearly do not match.
+        What the previous code attempts to do is catenate each element of the left array, 'r' and 'e', with each element of the right array, but the lengths clearly do not match.

 ---